 Founded in 1876, Miles City is rich in history.
 Almost all of our major attractions have a tie back to the history of the city.

-- The Range Riders Museum is one of the most recognized “Old West” Museums around.
+- The Range Riders Museum is one of the most recognized “Old West” Museums around, encompassing 13 buildings of incredible artifacts.

 - The WaterWorks Art Museum houses works of the premiere artists in the country, in the original water works facility of Miles City.
 The Center’s sandstone and cement construction tells the real story of the past.

 - The Miles City Academy, formerly the Ursuline Convent, as well as our historic Main Street and Residential Districts, provide a glimpse into the historic growth of Miles City.

 Outdoor activities in Miles City are abundant.
 Fishing, hunting, bird watching, rock collecting, golf, or just taking a walk along the river can all be done within minutes of Miles City.
 Enjoy our beautiful parks, Recreation areas, and scenic vistas.

 We also throw some great events here.
 The World Famous Miles City Bucking Horse Sale makes Miles City the rodeo capital of the world each third full weekend in May.
 Throw in more Rodeos, Outdoor Concerts, Theatre, Brew Festival, Eastern MT Fair, Bluegrass Festival, the Christmas Stroll, and other non-stop cultural events, and you will see that there is always something to do in Miles City.

 Miles City Demographics: